Ibrahimajiboro/Python_Phonebook/README.md

 ## Overview

-This Contact Management System is a Python-based application that allows users to add, edit, delete, and search for contacts.
-It provides a user-friendly interface for managing personal or professional contact information.
+This Contact Management System is a Python-based algorithm that allows users to add, edit, delete, and search for contacts.
+It provides a user-friendly logic for managing personal or professional contact information.

 ## Features